 In spite of all its flaws, Masters of the Universe is a guilty pleasure that holds a treasured place in my heart, not least because I won my VHS copy by entering a newspaper crossword competition at a time when pre-release videos cost an extortionate £70.
 Back then if you’d missed the cinema showing, the next best thing was a trip to the local video rental store; a retail release wouldn’t appear in Woolworths for about another year afterwards.

-He-Man’s daddy, designer Roger Sweet, possibly-maybe took the winning formula of Conan the Barbarian as his muse (see the CPI vs. Mattel court case), while movie director, Gary Goddard, blended the fantasy world of Eternia seamlessly with a Star Wars style epic quest.
-The result was a good verses evil titanic clash, set to an almost copyright-infringing Superman-inspired soundtrack from Bill Conti.
+He-Man’s daddy, designer Roger Sweet, possibly-maybe took the winning formula of Conan the Barbarian as his muse (see the CPI vs. Mattel court case), while movie director, Gary Goddard, blended the fantasy world of Eternia seamlessly with a Star Wars-style epic quest.
+The result was a good versus evil titanic clash, set to an almost copyright-infringing Superman-inspired soundtrack from Bill Conti.
 It’s interesting to note that the same director also created, wrote and directed “The Adventures of Conan: A Sword and Sorcery Spectacular”, a stage production commissioned by Universal Studios.
-On the strength of this accreditation he was offered the MOTU role by producer, Edward R. Pressman.
+On the strength of this accreditation, he was offered the MOTU role by producer, Edward R. Pressman.

 “He-Man: When we find the Key, Gwildor will set the coordinates for Grayskull.
 We’ll use the element of surprise…